atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: .*

-with file f
- when name contains ".txt"
-do
- append { to_append + " plus this from JavaScript" }
+with File f when name contains ".txt" do append { to_append + " plus this from JavaScript" }
 ```

 We can also use JavaScript expressions in predicates, like this: